MajorcaDevs/dvd/README.md

 ## Installation

-In the releases page, the installable wheel can be found.
+In the [releases page][releases-page], the installable wheel can be found.
 Download it and install it using `pip install -U dvd-*-py3-none-any.whl`.
 It might be useful to use a `virtualenv` to install the package.

 ## Usage